vgaltes/vgaltesblog/content/post/kotlin-abstract-classes-interfaces.md

 comments: []
 ---

 When you're studying Kotlin and take a look at abstract classes and interfaces, your first impression is that they are two very similar constructs, or at least that was my first impression.
-You can use both of them to share state and behavior
+You can use both of them to share state and behavior.

 So, let's see what are they and what are the difference amongst them.